erikpukinskis/browser-bridge/README.md

 The basic API of browser-bridge is frozen, but there are a few things that need to be finalized before we can do a 1.0 release:

+* PartialBridge instances share the same API as BrowserBridge instances, and they're mostly identical except they passthrough MOST functions to the parent bridge.
+The class maybe should be generated from a schema, or just folded into the BrowserBridge methods, enabled by a flag.
+Or maybe it's fine as it is, it's just a bunch of simple passthrough functions which are self explanatory, and it's probably worth thinking through partial bridges every time I add new bridge API.

+* Client bridge needs to get working again, and some cruft removed... prependBridgeData is deprecated but that doesn't exactly make sense.
+(Though it is intriguing I've gotten this far without fixing it.
+Says something about the importance of bridges being able to exist on the client.
+I guess it's easy enough to put a module on the client and bind data into it that you don't really need a bridge abstraction.
+I guess the time when we'd really need it is if we are loading whole new sites in the browser and we want to boot a new component that adds things to the bridge.
+But even in that case... why not just load a new HTML page from the server, and iframe it or even just append it as a partial.)

+* Possibly withChildren and rawSource can be private?

 ## Why

 * you only send down the javascript that you actually need on a specific page, for faster first visit load times